 Section 905.54 of the Order authorizes the Committee, with the approval of the Secretary, to establish research, marketing, and promotional projects.
 This proposal would add a new § 905.43 to provide the Committee with authority to receive voluntary contributions from domestic sources to fund promotional and research projects.
-Any contributions made to the Committee will be free from any encumbrances by the donor and the Committee will retain complete control of their use.
+Any contributions

 Presently, research and promotional activities are administered by the Florida Department of Citrus, which is a state agency.
 Such projects are generally funded by grower assessments through the Florida Department of Citrus and are administered by the Florida Citrus Commission.
 At the Committee's request, research and promotional authority was added to the Order in 2009 (74 FR 46303) to ensure that a mechanism exists for the Committee to conduct those activities.
 Such activities are paid by assessments authorized by the Order.
 Consequently, increases to the assessment rate may be needed if the Committee desires to increase its research or promotional activities.
 Furthermore, while it is expected that the state agency will continue to exist and offer these services, should the agency close, the Committee could ensure that fresh citrus research continues.
-The Committee believes that the ability to receive voluntary contributions toward such projects, may eliminate the need to use or increase the assessment rate, thereby minimizing financial pressure on producers.
-Contributions would be used for more research and promotional activities that would benefit the entire industry.
+The Committee believes that the ability to receive voluntary contributions toward such projects may eliminate the need to use or increase the assessment rate, thereby minimizing financial pressure on producers.
+Contributions would be used for more research and promotional activities that would benefit the entire